Making a request

 - documents containing material communicated to an agency in confidence, and whose disclosure would be contrary to the public interest by being reasonably likely to impair the agency’s ability to obtain similar information in the future.

 Exemptions are considered on a case by case basis.

 We encourage you to undertake a search of the information on this website before lodging a Freedom of Information request.
 If the information you are seeking is not sensitive, it can also be requested directly from the relevant area of the University without the need for an FOI request.

 The University Archives holds a collection of records that are not required for the day-to-day business of the University, but are still worthy of preservation.
-Please consult the online guide to the Archives, and contact the University Archivist if you would like to access any of the records in the collection.
+Please consult the , and contact the University Archivist if you would like to access any of the records in the collection.